SatelliteQE/broker/README.md

 ```
 If you have more complex data structures you need to pass in, you can do that in two ways.
 You can populate a json or yaml file where the top-level keys will become broker arguments and their nested data structures become values.
+Note:
+    The json and yaml files need to use the supported suffix ('json', 'yaml', '.yml') in order to be properly recognized.
+    Any eventual arbitrary arguments passed to CLI will be combined with those in the passed argument file with the CLI ones taking precedence.
 ```
 broker checkout --nick rhel7 --args-file tests/data/broker_args.json
 ```